Illinois-IoT/main-project/tutorials/day3/day3.md

 ![](day3_frames_animated.gif)

-Today, we will explore what it means to use background subtration between frames to detect motion.
+Today, we will explore what it means to use background subtraction between frames to detect motion.

 ### What is Background Subtraction